 The punishment of unwanted behaviour until it is refrained from is not the only way a social group can control its members.
 A second, just as effective method is Lovebombing: The desired behaviour is excessively rewarded by using exaggerated affection and exaggerated positive attention towards the person over which the group wishes to obtain control.

 These forms of affection are based on secondary motivations: The aim is not support or friendship, as the affection would suggest, but an attempt to get the targeted person to exhibit a desired behaviour.
 The targeted individuals don’t usually notice this at first and feel accepted and welcomed by the group.
-In general, the desired behaviour, however, is of use to only particular members of the group and either not useful or even harmful to the targeted individuals.
-If a targeted member wants to act upon impulses that go against the group philosophy, or shows actions which are not exploitable for the desired purpose, the seemingly positive attention is used as a threat:
+In general, the desired behaviour, however, is of use to only particular members of the group.
+To the targeted individuals, the desired behaviour is either not useful or even harmful.
+If a targeted member shows actions which are not exploitable for the desired purpose, or even acts upon impulses that go against the group philosophy, the seemingly positive attention is used as a threat:

 “We really value each other in this group.
 You do value us, too, don’t you?!”

 If the targeted individual continues to display behaviour other than that desired, all forms of attention by other group members are withdrawn at once.
 Most of the time, manipulation strategies such as Lovebombing develop and stick within a group unintentionally and unconsciously.
-Only particular individuals who are experienced in power dynamics can use this method on purpose to control a group, which, however, they only succeed to implement if there are enough toadies within the group who unconsciously accept the manipulator as a parental figure.
+Only particular individuals who are experienced in power dynamics can use this method on purpose to control a group.
+They are only able to do so, however, if there are enough toadies within the group who unconsciously accept the manipulator as a parental figure.

 Everyday life with my polycule became stable and pretty much drama-free briefly after we decided to romantically close our polycule, and thus no longer fell prey to the polyamorous fallacy and its energy-draining dynamics.
 We now share the occasional misunderstandings and conflicts of every healthy relationship.

-When I shared the good news of my closed polycule with my (supposedly) good friends and other (supposedly) nice people that I knew from poly events, the atmosphere of the poly meet-ups and events I attended changed drastically.
-Many people stared at me in an annoyed fashion, some even pointed fingers at me and my partners while giving us nasty looks and whispering to each other.
+When I shared the good news of my (closed) polycule with my (supposedly) good friends and other (supposedly) nice people that I knew from poly events, the atmosphere of the poly meet-ups and events I attended changed drastically.
+Most people at the meet-up stared at me in an annoyed fashion.
+Some even pointed fingers at me and my partners while giving us nasty looks and whispering to each other.
 People who had used to greet me enthusiastically suddenly pretended they didn’t know me when I talked to them.

-Most straight men acted in a particularly hostile manner towards my boyfriend – not only by the usual microaggressions, but also by derogatory remarks.
-They apparently perceived him as the only reason why I was no longer romantically open, and, as a consequence, did not join cuddle piles any more.
-The fact that my girlfriend and I had also made the decision for a closed polycule – which we mentioned repeatedly – was obviously uninteresting to them.
+Most straight men acted in a particularly hostile manner towards my boyfriend, by several derogatory remarks.
+They apparently perceived him as the only reason why I did not join cuddle piles any more.
+My girlfriend and I mentioned repeatedly, that we had individually made the decision for a closed polycule.
+This fact was, however, obviously uninteresting to them.
 We think this was because of their half-conscious misogyny that is rampant in the poly community: